AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 [!DNL Adobe Asset Link] plugin can be installed and made available to creative users in two ways:

 * Creative users can install the plugin from their [!DNL Creative Cloud Desktop] application
 * Creative Cloud administrator can add Asset Link plugin to a Creative Cloud package in Admin Console

 The choice depends on organization IT policies.

 **Installation using [!DNL Creative Cloud Desktop] application** is described [here](https://helpx.adobe.com/creative-cloud/kb/installingextensionsandaddons.html).
-There are two plugins avaiable and hosted on [Adobe Exchange](https://exchange.adobe.com/) marketplace, depending on the Creative Cloud application:
+There are two plugins available and hosted on [Adobe Exchange](https://exchange.adobe.com/) marketplace, depending on the Creative Cloud application:

  * For [!DNL Adobe Photoshop], [!DNL Adobe Illustrator], and [!DNL Adobe InDesign]: [Adobe Asset Link CEP](https://exchange.adobe.com/creativecloud.details.106875.adobe-asset-link-cep.html)
  * For [!DNL Adobe XD]: [Adobe Asset Link](https://exchange.adobe.com/creativecloud/plugindetails.html/app/cc/61d229b9)